Counseling Licensing Requirements in Texas

-The NCE is the primary counseling licensing exam.
-It is given at testing centers around the nation, but you will need to make sure that you download the Texas registration form.
-The registration form will ask for your school code; you will find a list on the Texas supplement/ registration form (See: http://www.nbcc.org/Assets/StateForms/Reg/TX.pdf).
+The NCE serves as the primary counseling licensing exam.
+It is given at testing centers around the nation, but you need to make sure that you download the Texas registration form.
+The registration form asks for your school code, which you can find in a provided list.

 CCE Assessment Dept.

 The processing time is about a month.
 Once you receive your confirmation, you can schedule your exam at a Pearson computerized testing site.
 Texas has 19 such testing sites.
 You need to schedule in advance by visiting www.pearsonvue.com or by calling 866-904-4432.
 Your fee gives you a six-month eligibility window.

 The board allows you to sit for the exam three times without requiring additional education.
 However, if you do not pass after three attempts, you need to either take nine hours of graduate coursework in your weakest area or wait two years to retake the exam.

 Supervised Practice Requirement

 You need to complete at least 3,000 hours of supervised practice as an LPC-I, and at least 1,500 of these hours must be earned through direct client care.
 You may count up to 400 practicum or internship hours towards this requirement if they were earned in excess of the 300 required for licensure.

 You need to complete an average of one hour of direct supervision under a board-approved supervisor each week.
 Up to half of these may be fulfilled using a live webcam, but the remainder must be face to face.
 Additionally, up to half of these hours may be in a group setting.